quintonn/QBic/README.md

 But, for the time being, there will be a **QBicSamples** repository with examples of how to use the QBic platform.
 Link to be added soon.

 # Sample Code
-The easiest way to show what QBic offers, is by using an example.
 Consider the following code.
 This is all the code required to build view, add, edit and delete (CRUD) functionality for a **Category** class.
 ```c#
 public class CategoryCrudItem : BasicCrudMenuItem<Category>
 {